 HARRIS, Ernest.
 1411.
 Acting Corporal.
 Discharged 24/02/1919.
 Entitled to British War and Victory Medals.

 HARRIS, Robert C. 619.
 Private.
-Entered France on 21/04/1915 and was demobilised on 11/02/1919.
+Entered France on 21/04/1915 and was discharged on 11/02/1919.
 Address from Absent Voters List 1918 given as Amblecote Road, Lewisham, London.
 England in 1918.
 Awarded 1914/15 Star trio (now in the authors collection).
 His medals, Hotchkiss Machine Gun arm badge and shoulder titles were a kind gift of Malcolm Johnston (ex-3rd Battalion, The Royal Regiment of Fusiliers).
 They were with his Father's (ex-Royal Signals, captured at the fall of Singapore and interned in Japan) possessions.
 I would be happy to hear from a descendent of Private Harris to pass the medals on to them.

 HARRIS, Sydney Herbert Bywater.
 Serjeant.
 ‘B’ Squadron (British American).
 Born in London on 15/06/1881 and in 1898, at the age of 17, he left home in Ilford for the Klondike gold rush.
 Arriving too late to make his fortune he decided to join the US Army.
 Two and a half years later, after seeing action in the Boxer Rebellion and the Philippines Insurrection, Sydney returned to England where he met and married Elsa de Verde Verder, a lady from an affluent Vermont family.
 A year later Sydney joined the Kings Colonials Imperial Yeomanry, later renamed the King Edward's Horse.
 In August 1914 he transferred to the Royal Flying Corps and was commissioned as a Second Lieutenant on 9/03/1915.
 Promoted to Lieutenant 29/06/1915 and in 1916 went to France with 23 Squadron to fly the FE2b.
 He was badly wounded while gun-spotting over enemy lines.
 After several months recovering he was posted to Turnberry as Chief Instructor and on the 13/08/1917, he was posted to Marske (by-the-Sea), with the rank of Lieutenant Colonel, to form and command No.2 Fighting School.
 In 1919 he was awarded the Air Force Cross.
 But war was not quite finished with Sydney.
 In 1936, fleeing imminent bankruptcy, he became involved with the International Brigades in the Spanish Civil War.
 Returning back to England he joined the RAFVR (Royal Air Force Volunteer Reserve) and when the Second World War broke out he was posted to Turnhouse as Section Controller.
 This really didn't suit him and, determined to see more action, at the age of 58, he arranged a transfer to France as Adjutant with No 1 Squadron where his duties included liaising with the French Air Force.
 He later transferred to 1 ATS near Perpignan and was one of the last to leave France with the German Blitzkrieg only a few hours away.
 Despite his ill health he continued to serve throughout the war and in 1947 became Commander at Marchwood Park where the members of the 'Guinea Pig' club went to recover.
 Sydney died in Bath in September 1960.
 Biography and photograph of Serjeant Harris, King Edward's Horse wearing Service Dress uniform circa 1914 courtesy of Carole McEntee-Taylor.
-"From Colonial Warrior to Western Front Flyer: The Five Wars of Sydney Herbert Bywater Harris".
-London: Pen and Sword, 2015).
+"From Colonial Warrior to Western Front Flyer: The Five Wars of Sydney Herbert Bywater Harris" (London: Pen and Sword, 2015).
 Additional photograph of Sydney and his brother, Percy Bywater Harris in Royal Flying Corps uniforms, courtesy of RootsChat.

 HARRISON, Charles G. 414.
 Serjeant KEH.
 'C' Squadron.
 Entered France 21/04/1915.
 Commissioned as a Second Lieutenant in the Somerset Light Infantry on 26/03/1918.
 An identity bracelet named to him in the Somerset Light Infantry sold at auction in 2020.
 Entitled to 1914/15 Star trio.